The Fisher Center has hosted several distinguished Visiting Professors at Georgetown Lombardi Comprehensive Cancer Center. These include:

-Dr. Harold Frucht, Program Director of the Muzzi Mirza Pancreatic Cancer Prevention and Genetics Program at the Pancreas Center at NY-Presbyterian Hospital/Columbia University Medical Center, presented a talk entitled, “Pancreas Cancer: Genetics and Prevention” in October 2011.
+Dr. Harold Frucht was the Program Director of the Muzzi Mirza Pancreatic Cancer Prevention and Genetics Program at the Pancreas Center at NY-Presbyterian Hospital/Columbia University Medical Center.
+He presented a talk entitled, “Pancreas Cancer: Genetics and Prevention” in October 2011.

-Dr. Stephen Gruber, who is currently the Director of the USC Norris Comprehensive Cancer Center, gave a provocative presentation in December 2010 entitled, “The Expanding Horizon of Genetic Testing for Colorectal Cancer.”
+Dr. Stephen Gruber, who is now the Director of the Center for Precision Medicine at the City of Hope, gave a provocative presentation in December 2010 entitled, “The Expanding Horizon of Genetic Testing for Colorectal Cancer.”

 Dr. Andrew Freedman, Chief, Clinical and Translational Epidemiology Branch at NCI gave a talk in September 2009 entitled, “Advancing Personalized Cancer Therapies: The Critical Role of Genomic Pharmacoepidemiology.”
 Dr. Freedman’s Professorship was co-sponsored by the Division of Health Outcomes (Cancer Control, Lombardi Comprehensive Cancer Center).

 Dr. Steven Narod is Director of the Familial Breast Cancer Research Unit at the Women’s College Research Institute in Toronto and has been named the most cited scientist in the world in the field of breast cancer.
 In October 2008, his seminar was entitled, “What’s New in Hereditary Breast Cancer?”